amirho3einsedaghati/pyimkernel/README.md

 <b> This package helps you:</b>
 - to understand what happens when applying kernels to images
-- address the issue of limited data by increasing image quantities.
+- to address the issue of limited data by increasing image quantities.
 </p>

 ## Image kernels